Studying with dyslexia

 The symptoms of dyslexia include difficulties in spelling, reading quickly or reading large amounts of texts.
 Some students have trouble with understanding the meaning of written text quickly.
 This means that studying with Dyslexia may require additional time and effort.
 Many students study successfully and accomplish many things despite their diagnosis.
 Leiden University has a range of study adjustments available to support you throughout your studies.

 Adaptations can be made to the ways in which you follow classes and take exams.
-Special arrangements and facilities offered by Leiden University for students with dyslexia are:
+Special arrangements and facilities offered by Leiden University for students with dyslexia are for example:

 - Extensions to assignment deadlines